sajjadGG/book-python/dragon/adr-position-set.rst

 * Good: easy to use
 * Good: arguments are explicit
 * Good: can use ``@property`` for validation if needed
-* Bad: encapsulation
+* Bad: violates encapsulation - OOP good practices
 * Bad: names ``x`` and ``y`` are weakly related to ``dragon``
-* Verdict: rejected, bad names
+* Decision: rejected, bad names, violates encapsulation

 Example: